Alice C. Linsley

 In place of the "region of Jaar" the King James Version has "we found it in the fields of the wood" and the New Jerusalem Bible has "Forest-Fields" instead of "fields of the wood."
 Both versions fail to trace Jaar's hometown in Scripture and miss this important clue concerning the Ark's resting place in Bethlehem.

-The Bethlehem of David and Jesus is in Galilee, not on the West Bank.
+The Bethlehem of David and Jesus is probably in Galilee, not on the West Bank.
 The Ark of the Covenant resting in the place where Jesus was born presents significant Messianic typology similar to Jesus' claim that His Body is the true Temple (John 2:13-22).

 Related reading: David's Royal City; David's Bloodline; Which Bethlehem Was Jesus' Birthplace?; Who Were the Wise Men?; Horite Expectation and the Star of Bethlehem; Bethlehem in the Time of Abraham; Response to Adam Kirsch's Rabbinic Interpretations of the Destruction of the Temple; Israeli Archaeologist Aviram Oshri on Jesus' True Birthplace